bensheldon/island94-jekyll/_posts/2024-09-19-secret-to-rails-database-connection-pool-size.md

 tags: [Rails]
 ---

 Ruby on Rails [maintains a pool of database connections](https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/ConnectionPool.html) for Active Record.
-When a database connection is needed for querying the database, usually one per thread, a connection is checked out of the pool, used, and then returned to the pool.
-The size of the pool is configured in the `config/database.yml` .
+When a database connection is needed for querying the database, usually one per thread (though [that's changing to per-transaction](https://github.com/rails/rails/pull/51349)), a connection is checked out of the pool, used, and then returned to the pool.
+The size of the pool is configured in the `config/database.yml`.
 The [default](https://github.com/rails/rails/blob/dfd1e951aa1aeef06c39fffb2994db8a8fa1914f/railties/lib/rails/generators/rails/app/templates/config/databases/postgresql.yml.tt#L20), as of Rails 7.2, is `pool: <%%= ENV.fetch("RAILS_MAX_THREADS") { 5 } %>`.

 The database connection pool size is frequently misconfigured. *A lot.* How to calculate the database connection pool size is one of the most common questions I get on GoodJob (Hi!
 I’m the author of GoodJob 👋).
 I have spent an embarrassingly large amount of time trying to come up with a precise pool size calculator and give advice to take into account Puma threads, and GoodJob async jobs, and `load_async` queries and everything that might be asking for a database connection at the same time.
 It’s nearly impossible to get the number exactly right.